teach-afp/www/input/lab1.md

 At this point you might realise that the interface you have designed is missing some operations, or that parts of it are difficult to implement.
-Do not hesitate to change the interface in these cases--just be clear about what you changed and motivate why the change was needed (in your report or in the documentation for the relevant functions).
+Do not hesitate to change the interface in these cases &mdash; just be clear about what you changed and motivate why the change was needed (in your report or in the documentation for the relevant functions).